 Alternative Exam Arrangements and Accessibility

-An Alternative Exam Arrangement (AEA) is any reasonable adjustment made to an exam assessment where we consider the standard exam arrangements will put you at a disadvantage because of a disability, health condition or specific learning difficulty.
+Alternative Exam Arrangements (AEAs) are any reasonable adjustments made to an exam assessment where the standard exam arrangements will put you at a disadvantage because of a disability, health condition or specific learning difficulty, such as dyslexia.

 - For exams taking place in the January 2019 exam period, you must have applied to Disability Services for AEAs and submitted evidence of a disability by 16 November 2018

 - For exams taking place in the Summer 2019 exam period, you must have applied to Disability Services for AEAs and submitted evidence of a disability by 22 February 2019

 - For exams taking place in the August-September 2019 exam period, you must have applied to Disability Services for AEAs and submitted evidence of a disability by 19 July 2019

 Access university buildings